jacksleight/laravel-omni/README.md

 ## Trait Components

-You can define components as traits, which is useful if you need reusable component parts or just want to break a larger component up into more manageable peices, with both logic and tmeplate bundled together.
+You can define components as traits, which is useful if you need reusable component parts or just want to break a larger component up into more manageable chunks, with the relavant logic and template bundled together.

 ```blade